theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/personell-actions-with-nintex-and-yunio.md

 1. [Create a service](../getting-started.md/#create-a-service) in yunIO.
 The depicted example uses the integration type *Transaction* for the service.
-2. Record SAP transactions to create a new employee in SAP, see [Working with Transaction PA40](transaction-pa40.md).
+2. Record SAP transactions to create a new employee in SAP, see [Transaction PA40 - Personnel Actions](transaction-pa40.md).
 Example:<br>
 ![PA40](../assets/images/yunio/articles/pa40.gif){:class="img-responsive"  style="border:1px solid black;"}
 3. Parameterize all mandatory SAP fields in the yunIO service.
 For information on how to parameterize services, see [Documentation: Parameterize Transactions](../documentation/transactions/transactions.md/#parameterize-transactions).